 The category 'city image' is predominant across all periods.
-This category represents articles that offer general impressions on Liverpool and which, rather than looking in detail at a particular issue, contribute to perceptions of the city by associating it with a range of specific topics or themes.
-(When the article is focused on a topic in greater depth, we have classified it as belonging to one of the other five categories.)
-'City image' is thus understandably integral to most press debates.

-Find below a brief description of each of the main six thematic areas identified, ordered according to frequency of press coverage (most frequent to less frequent).
+This category represents articles that offer general impressions on Liverpool and, rather than looking in detail at a particular issue, are contributing to perceptions of the city by associating it with a range of specific topics or themes - when the article is focused on a topic more in-depth, we have classified as one of the other five categories.
+This category is understandably integral to most media debates.
+Find below a brief description of each of the main six thematic areas identified, ordered from most to less frequent press coverage.

-&lt;sup>3 Find a more detailed indication of our coding methodology and the definition of the selected thematic categories in Appendix 1.
+&lt;sup>2 Find a more detailed indication of our coding methodology and the definition of the selected thematic categories in the Appendix.

-5.1.1.
-Main Thematic Trends
+4.1.1.
+Main thematic trends

-City image (50% of all coverage): This category includes all articles discussing general topics on Liverpool as a city, its image, internal and/or external perceptions, and its 'quality of life'.
-This is the predominant topic across the three time periods, and includes sub-themes such as:
+City image (50% of all coverage): This category includes all articles discussing general topics on Liverpool as a city, its image, internal and/or external perceptions, quality of life etc. This is the predominant topic across the three periods, and includes sub-themes such as:

-- Football (the dominant theme, which has been excluded from this analysis to allow for a detailed assessment of other topics); - The music scene, the Beatles, and media (TV) and entertainment; - University life, research, and schools and education; - Crime, violence, drugs, and alcohol; - Employment, dock strikes, poverty, and health issues; - Other generic 'city image' and 'quality of life' debates.
+- Football (the dominant theme, which has been excluded from this analysis to allow for a detailed assessment of other topics). - Music scene, the Beatles, media (TV) & entertainment. - University life, research, schools and education. - Crime, violence, drugs, alcohol. - Employment, dock strikes, poverty, health issues. - Other generic city image and quality of life debates.

-Culture/arts (17%): This involves debate around Liverpool's cultural icons, arts highlights, key activities, and events programming.
-This has become the second most common area of debate, which is a radical change from 1996, when it rarely featured in the national press.
+Culture/arts (17%): This involves debate around Liverpool's cultural icons, arts highlights, key activities and events programming.
+This has become the second most common area of debate, marking a radical change since 1996, when it was rarely mentioned in the national press.
 It can be argued that the ECoC 2008 bid process and nomination has been at the root of the marked increase of references to Liverpool's cultural heritage and profile since 2003.
 Dominant sub-themes within this category include:

-- Art galleries and visual arts;
+- Art galleries, visual arts.

-- The music scene, bands, and gigs;
+- Music scene, bands, gigs.

-- Special cultural events and festivals;
+- Special cultural events, festivals.

 - Liverpool 08 programming.

-Economics (14%): i.e., discussion about the city's economic development (or the lack thereof).
-This was the second most dominant thematic category in 1996, but, since the ECoC 2008 nomination, it has now become the third (after coverage on cultural issues).
+Economics (14%): i.e., discussion about the city's economic development (or lack thereof).
+This was the second most dominant thematic category in 1996 but, since the ECoC 2008 nomination, has become the third, after coverage on cultural issues.
 Dominant sub-themes within this category include:

-- Business development;
+- Business development.

-- Employment;
+- Employment.

-- Inward investment;
+- Inward investment.

 - Tourism and conferences.

-Social issues (9%): This includes debates around local and/or minority inclusion, access to activities and/or services, and social relations (racial, religious, class based, and so on).
+Social issues (9%): This includes debate around local and/or minority inclusion, access, and social relations (racial, religious, class based, and so on).
 This is a subject that is progressively becoming more prevalent within national coverage.
-References have markedly increased since 1996, when such issues were barely discussed, placing this thematic category as the fourth most frequent after culture/arts in 2005.
+References have markedly increased since 1996, when such issues were barely discussed, and place this thematic category as the third most frequent after culture/arts in 2005.

-Leadership, management and funding (7%): Involved here are debates about public leadership, key city figures and opinion leaders, event and/or city management, and funding issues (both public and private).
-Coverage in this category has decreased progressively since 1996, but is likely to grow after 2006 as we approach 2008.
+Leadership, management and funding (7%): Involved here are debates about public leadership, key city figures and opinion leaders, event and/or city management and funding issues (both public and private).
+Coverage on this category has decreased progressively since 1996 but is likely to grow after 2006 as we approach 2008.

-Physical developments, and environment (4%): That is, debate on physical city developments, including transport and cultural infrastructures.
+Physical developments, environment (4%): That is, debate on physical city developments, including transport and cultural infrastructures.
 This category has received uneven levels of coverage.
-After a decrease in 2003, it grew again in 2005, and, based on the experience of previous ECOCs, it is likely that it will become an ever more relevant area of debate as 2008 approaches.
+After a decrease in 2003, it is growing again in 2005 and, building on the experience of previous ECOCs, it is likely that it becomes a more relevant area of debate as 2008 approaches.